SamBailey6194/name-that-carol/README.md

   - Compare to various leaderboards
   - Add friends
   - Access future quizzes we may implement
-- Add a leaderboard that is stored on a database and allow the below as leaderboards they can look at:
+- Store the high scores in the database and generate leaderboards that are:
   - Friends
   - Local
   - National
   - Global
+- Have a search function on the leaderboard to allow a user to find themselves easily

 ## Testing

 The website has been tested; including internal (buttons and navbar) & external links, responsive design, and forms; on Opera GX, Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari.